- Allergy Program

 - Lung Cancer

 Causes of Asthma

-Although research has revealed much about asthma over the last decades, we still don't really understand what causes the disease.
+Although research has revealed much about asthma over recent decades, we still don't really understand what causes the disease.
 We have more and more pieces of intriguing information about asthma, but we don't know how those pieces will end up fitting together.
-Some pieces will be causes, some will be contributing factors, some will be dead ends.
+Some pieces will be causes; some will be contributing factors; and some will be dead ends.

 Through ongoing research, we continue to draw closer to the day when all the pieces are in place.
 When we know what causes asthma, we will be much better equipped to prevent it and possibly to cure it.

 Until then, we have some interesting puzzle pieces to work with.

 One risk factor for asthma is a condition called atopy, which is essentially a predisposition to be allergic to things.
 The evidence is quite clear that heredity is partially responsible for a person having atopy.

 We know that genes contribute to atopy, which is a risk factor for asthma.
 But are there specific asthma genes?
 The answer is but the evidence is convincing that asthma is not a "single-gene" disease.
 Involvement of several different genes, though, in such asthma components as airway hyperresponsiveness and non-atopy-related inflammation seems likely but has not been proven.

 A large percentage — probably about one-third — of babies and young children will experience wheezing at some point, usually during a viral respiratory infection.
 Some but not all of these children go on to have chronic asthma.
 It is unclear just what the role of the viral infection is, but it is possible that it is part of the cause of asthma.